Rules for Solving Antonyms

 - neutral (=) charge.

-However, they have been categorized into three parts, for a better understanding of the students.
+Antonyms have been categorized into two parts, for a better understanding of the students.

 Types of Antonyms: